 I said it once, and I’ll say it again!
 Knowledge sharing, Teaching What you Know and Creating a Learning Culture- OH MY!

-If you’ve read this and though “wow, I need to get some of THAT kind of learning”, apply here so you both transform the way the world learns, AND the way you learn!
+If you’ve read this and though “wow, I need to get some of THAT kind of learning”, apply on our jobs board so you both transform the way the world learns, AND the way you learn!